industrial-data-space/trusted-connector-documentation/docs/_docs/dev_faq.md

 ## What Java Version is currently supported?

-The Trusted Connector can currently be built using OpenJDK 8 and Oracle's JDK 8.
-We are currently working on migrating to OpenJDK 11.
+The Trusted Connector used to be built using OpenJDK 8 and Oracle's JDK 8.

+Starting with version 3.0.0, both build process and runtime have been adapted for OpenJDK 11, which is now the recommended platform.